-Perhaps most alarmingly, these curricula misrepresent the effectiveness of contraceptives, giving teens the false impression that condoms neither protect against STDs nor prevent unintended pregnancy.1 Such misinformation is particularly alarming given that each year in the United States, nearly 9.1 million 15-24 year olds are infected with an STD 2 and more than 800,000 teenagers become pregnant.3
+Perhaps most alarmingly, these curricula misrepresent the effectiveness of contraceptives, giving teens the false impression that condoms neither protect against STDs nor prevent unintended pregnancy.
+Such misinformation is particularly alarming given that each year in the United States, nearly 9.1 million 15-24-year-olds are infected with an STD and more than 800,000 teenagers become pregnant.

 Despite these statistics, and discounting research by the Centers for Disease Control and others highlighting the effectiveness of condoms at preventing the transmission of HIV and other STDs, abstinence-only-until-marriage curricula send the message that condoms are not worth using.
 A.C.
-Green’s Game Plan, for example, falsely tells teachers: “[T]he popular claim that ‘condoms help prevent the spread of [(STDs)]’ is not supported by the data.”4 Choosing the Best and Me, My World, My Future are among the curricula that rely on a scientifically discredited study to dramatically understate the effectiveness of condoms in preventing HIV, the virus that causes AIDS.5 Choosing the Best also misstates the effectiveness of condoms in preventing pregnancy.6
+Green’s Game Plan, for example, falsely tells teachers: “[T]he popular claim that ‘condoms help prevent the spread of [(STDs)]’ is not supported by the data.”
+Choosing the Best and Me, My World, My Future is among the curricula that rely on a scientifically discredited study to dramatically understate the effectiveness of condoms in preventing HIV, the virus that causes AIDS.
+Choosing the Best also misstates the effectiveness of condoms in preventing pregnancy.

 Many of these programs also present harmful stereotypes about men and women.
-Choosing the Best, for example, teaches, “Generally, guys are able to focus better on one activity at a time and may not connect feelings with actions.
-Girls access both sides of the brain at once, so they often experience feelings and emotions as part of every situation.”8 These biased messages have no place in our schools.
+Choosing the Best, for example, teaches, “Generally, guys can focus better on one activity at a time and may not connect feelings with actions.
+Girls access both sides of the brain at once, so they often experience feelings and emotions as part of every situation.”
+These biased messages have no place in our schools.